woctezuma/steam-DINO/README.md

 7) `ComplexS16`
 8) `SimpleS16`

-The ranking is compatible with what was observed with [the performance observed in the paper for k-NN task][github-issue-knn]:
+The ranking is compatible with the performance [observed in the paper for k-NN task][github-issue-knn]:
 > `ViT-S/16` < `ViT-B/16` < `ViT-B/8` < `ViT-S/8`

 with the exception that `B/16` seems to be the best performing model.

 The fact that the `B/8` model seems under-performing is not surprising, as its hyperparameters [could have been further optimized][github-issue-b8].